orrenkt/MRSDS/README.md

    `myrun-logs`    : directory with tensorflow logfile \
    `myrun-models`  : directory with tf model checkpoints needed to load trained model, see eg notebooks below \
    `myrun-models-do` : only created when using mean field (mrsds) inference, not svae or s-svae. \
-    -By default after regular training, the model is trained with the inference network frozen to ensure good dynamics generation \
+    -By default after regular training, the model is trained with the inference network frozen to ensure good dynamics generation.
-    these later checkpoints are put in a second directory.
+    These later checkpoints are put in a second directory.
 See config examples for how this second training stage is specified. \
    `myrun_latents.mat` : a mat file with a dictionary of saved arrays.
-You can set how often this file is created during training \
-   in your config file.
+You can set how often this file is created during training in your config file.
 A few important keys: \
-    'xs_train', 'xs_test': samples from inferred approximate posterior over latents xs \
-    #'zs_train', 'zs_test': samples from inferred approximate posterior over latents xs \
+    `xs_train`, `xs_test`: samples from inferred approximate posterior over latents xs \
+    `zs_logprob`, `zs_logprob_test`: log posterior over discrete states z, when k > 1 \
+    `ys_recon_train`, `ys_recon_test`: reconstructions under the model.
     saved r2, mse, cosmooth etc.

 5 - use a notebook to load and visualize the results.